The Purpose of the Scrum Retrospective

 Using this outline allows me to think about each step, plan the timebox and exercises, and get myself organized in advance for the discussion.

-In my next post, we will explore some helpful practice for step 1, “setting the stage”.
+In my next post, we will explore some helpful practice for step 1 in the retrospective structure, “setting the stage”.
 Please see How to Improve Your Retrospectives Part 2 – Setting the Stage.
 Then we will explore some specific techniques for running the retrospective in Improving Your Retrospectives Part 3 – Techniques.